jeffpar/pcjs.v1/blog/2015/10/27/README.md

 If any of the 65,536 identical multiplications return an incorrect result, Windows 95 displays the following
 message:

 	WARNING: The 80386 processor in this computer may not reliably execute 32-bit multiplication.
 Windows may occasionally fail on this computer.

 	You may want to replace your 80386 processor.

-    Press any key to continue...
+    Press any key to continue...Press a key to continue

 A multiplication failure implies that the 80386 stepping is B1, because later steppings resolved the problem.